 The University of Melbourne is the only centre in Australia that has a trainer qualified to deliver ITC Category 2 programs.
 All curriculum is kept current and aligned with developments in technology and changes in certification requirements and industry standards by the Infrared Training Centre located in Sweden.

 ITC prepares thermographers for a third party certification exam in compliance with national and/or international standards.
 ITC training and examination verifies that a thermographer can:

 - Understand the techniques and limitations of infrared thermography for specific applications

-To successfully complete the Level 1 and 2 requirements of ITC certification, students must participate in the required amount of face to face training, produce a small report on a thermal image/problem, and pass the ITC examination with at least 75% pass mark.
+To successfully complete the Category 1 and 2 requirements of ITC certification, students must participate in the required amount of face to face training, produce a small report on a thermal image/problem, and pass the ITC examination with at least 75% pass mark.
 A successful outcome provides students access to sit the third party examinations.

 Australian Institute for Non Destructive Testing (AINDT)